4K 30Hz vs 4K 60Hz? Is Your Current Video Adapter Living in the Past?

 However, if your computer has a higher FPS than the refresh rate of the monitor, the monitor will miss some of the frames being put out.
 Therefore, the picture quality is capped by the refresh rate of the monitor (4K30 vs 4K60), no matter how good your computer or originating device is.

 Now, the hardware that supports high frame rates and refresh rates don’t come cheap.
-This is why it becomes vital to ensure that you’re investing in the right connectors to maintain the high picture quality you pay a premium for in your devices.
+This is why it becomes vital to ensure that you’re investing in the right connectors.
+For example, the Surface Pro 4 Gigabit Ethernet Adapter is designed to handle high-bandwidth tasks while maintaining sleek connectivity.

 Video Adapters Are Not Created Equal

 Now that you understand how frame rates and refresh rates affect picture quality, it’s time to consider your choice of an adapter.
 The latest graphics cards on computers have made it possible to run video output at a 120Hz refresh rate and 4K resolution.
-But different adapters will render the output differently as follows:
+But different adapters will render the output differently.

 DisplayPort